moby/moby/docs/sources/articles/dockerfile_best-practices.md

 you’re new to writing `Dockerfile`s, you should start there.

-This document covers the best practices and methods recommended by Docker, Inc., for creating easy-to-use, effective `Dockerfile`s.
+This document covers the best practices and methods recommended by Docker, Inc. and the Docker Community for creating easy-to-use, effective `Dockerfile`s.
 We strongly suggest you follow these recommendations (in fact, if you’re creating an Official Image, you *must* adhere to these practices).

 You can see many of these practices and recommendations in action in the [buildpack-deps `Dockerfile`](https://github.com/docker-library/buildpack-deps/blob/master/jessie/Dockerfile).